panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 On subsequent renderings, `useEffect()` is going to invoke the `cleanup` function from the previous side-effect execution (to clean up everything after the previous side-effect), then run the current side-effect.

-Finally, after unmounting the component, the cleanup function from the latest side-effect is invoked.
+Finally, after unmounting the component, `useEffect()` invokes the cleanup function from the latest side-effect.

 For example, let's log a message to console every 3 seconds: